 Special parking is available for first-time guests (just follow the signs), so be sure to let our parking lot attendants know if you’re new.
 By the way, the hospitality team can always use extra help, so click on the "Volunteer" button above to get involved.

-To pursue any of the following volunteer opportunities with the Hospitality Team, complete the form below, or contact Angela Sims, 704-295-6888.
+To pursue any of the following volunteer opportunities with the Hospitality Team, complete the application below, or contact Angela Sims, 704-295-6888.
 All areas serve on a rotation schedule.

 The overall church experience begins in the parking lot, therefore this ministry impacts and influences every person who drives onto Central’s campus.
 Roles include welcoming people with friendly greetings, supplying assistance to those with wheelchairs or children, ushering first-time guests into special parking spaces and escorting them into the buildings, driving attendees on golf carts to provide easy access from the parking lot to the church buildings, and ensuring the parking lot is a safe and inviting environment.